-Have you been harassed by a debt collection agency?
-The mistake might be yours.
-There are ways in which you can avoid being a victim of debt collectors who are willing to go to any length to recover their client’s money.
+Have you ever been harassed by a debt collection agency?
+The fault might be yours.
+There are ways you can avoid being a victim of debt collectors willing to go to any length to recover their client’s money.

 By being harsh on you, a debt collector is just doing his/her job.
-They are known to have an aggressive attitude towards people who delay or refuse repayment.
+They are known to have an aggressive attitude towards people who hold or refuse repayment.
 This sounds quite fair.
-But there are times when a debt collector may take you for granted and treat you in an unscrupulous way.
+But there are times when a debt collector may take you for granted and treat you in an unfair way.
 This is why you should avoid making some common mistakes that debtors make.

 Avoid the following mistakes when dealing with a debt collector.